This list includes some contract work, but does not include work done for my long-term employers.

 An iPhone app allowing you to get a sense of what it is like to see through the eyes of someone with a vision impairment or disability

 Started as a simple Node.js/Express app to generate ‘bingo’ cards for major events (like Apple keynotes) filled with predictions using a JSON file.
 Has since been simply hosted pages on my website with various bingo cards.

-Basing off and extending some of my bingo card generator code, I’ve created “Draft” scorecards for the Upgrade podcast.
+Completely rewritten with React, I've created "Draft" scorecards for the Upgrade podcast.

 SRCT provides an API for determining which resturants (and other locations) around the Mason campus are open.
 The goal of this project is to use that API in a native app using native Swift and UIKit.

 This was a project made for my introductory computer science class’s year end project.
 It has a couple bugs but it fully playable.
 I hope you enjoy it.

 I worked with a few others to create an app to play a putt-putt golf game using an iPhone and a Sphero.

 My second 'explainer' video, this time on internet privacy.
 When creating this, there was a lot going on in the news regarding Apple being asked to unlock a suspect's iPhone, and I thought it would be a good final project to explain for one of my classes.